Tips for reducing baby separation anxiety at night

 Signs of Separation Anxiety in Babies at Night

+Separation anxiety can show up in different ways at bedtime or during the night.
 If your baby is struggling to fall asleep at night because of separation anxiety, remember it's a normal, temporary part of their developmental growth.
-Signs of separation anxiety at night may include:
+While every baby is different, the following signs are common when a baby is experiencing nighttime separation anxiety.

 How Do I Help My Baby if They Have Separation Anxiety?